Cover photos by Alan Manson.

 Habitat

-Elattoneura glauca inhabits rank bush and grass alongside rivers and streams.
-It is usually found in and around grass and shady areas near the water.
-Most often associated with slow flowing water.
-Individuals, can at times be found further from water, in thickets and other rank growth.
+The Common Threadtail inhabits rank bush and grass alongside rivers and streams.
+It is usually found among tall grass in shady areas near the water.
+The Common Threadtail is most often associated with slow-flowing water.
+Individuals, especially females, can at times be found further from water, in thickets and other rank growth.

 Behaviour

-This species is sluggish and often reluctant to fly.
+The Common Threadtail is sluggish and often reluctant to fly.
 Females are frequently found alongside the males.
-Most often perches low down among grass stems.
+The Common Threadtail most often perches low down among grass stems where it remains inconspicuous.

 Status and Conservation

 Elattoneura glauca is a common species throughout its range.
-It is listed as of Least Concern in the IUCN Red List of Threatened Species.
-This species is quite resistant to habitat change and frequently makes use of suitable man-made habitats.
+The Common Threadtail is listed as of Least Concern in the IUCN Red List of Threatened Species.
+This species is quite resistant to habitat change and frequently makes use of man-made habitats.

 Distribution

-It is native to the southern half of the African continent, where it is widespread.
+The Common Threadtail is native to the southern half of the African continent, where it is widespread, avoiding only the driest regions.

 Below is a map showing the distribution of records for Common Threadtail in the OdonataMAP database as at February 2020.